Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: In between

 An easy call.
 The Bears aren’t going back to their pre-Robert Griffin III irrelevance anytime soon.
 And their rapid turnaround from the abrupt and sordid end of the Art Briles era demonstrates both an internal commitment to the sport and the ability to attract coaching candidates who can get the job done.
 Matt Rhule went 1-11, 7-6 and then 11-3 before bouncing to the NFL, and first-time head coach Dave Aranda was hired to replace him.
-It’s going to be hard for Baylor to post five 10-win seasons in a second consecutive decade, but being a steady midpack Big 12 team with an occasional league title game appearance isn’t a reach.
+It’s going to be hard for Baylor to post five 10-win seasons in a second consecutive decade, but being a steady midpack Big 12 team with an occasional conference title game appearance isn’t a reach.

 Iowa State